Thanks for visiting the blog! As customary of many online platforms, I thought I'll dedicate a page to give some background.

 Sharing, of course, does not mean sharing a patent or technology that is under NDA.
 It only means sharing the knowledge of how to use a tool, program in a language, utilize a concept, or implement an idea.

 Content offered on the blog will remain free.
 I don't intend to charge a fee for accessing it.
 The goal here is to share knowledge, not make money.

 This blog would not have been possible without the support of Jerry Jackson (of Dassault) for providing a non-commercial CATIA license.
 I am also grateful to the contributors who continue to add rich posts on the blog.

 Lastly, I was born to two refugee Palestinian teachers, God bless their souls.
 At a very young age, they were separated from their families in Palestine by the terrorist, militarized, and (still on-going) illegal israeli occupation.
 My parents went through a lot to get me and my siblings where we are today.
+They spent their lives teaching mathematics and the Arabic language.
+Their careers were all about spreading knowledge.
 So this blog is wholeheartedly dedicated to them.